 The main Reception base consists of indoor and outdoor learning areas.
 Boys work on specific tasks and objectives in discrete Focus Learning Areas.
 The remainder of the time, they work on a plan, do, review system and can choose which of the well-planned and structured activities to participate in - all of which help consolidate and extend the learning skills delivered through the Focus Learning Areas.

 Reading and writing feature prominently within Reception.
-Each day, there is a phonics session taught either through Read Write Inc. or a class literacy based on Pie Corbett style of storytelling with stories linked to the topic.There is lots of storytelling aimed at developing boy’s story language and their imagination and to encourage a love of reading.
-An annual Bed Time Story Session is held.
-Boys (in their pyjamas) and their parents come and enjoy early evening stories, milk and cookies!
+Each day, there is a phonics session taught either through Read Write Inc. or a class literacy using a Pie Corbett style of storytelling with stories linked to the topic.There is lots of storytelling aimed at developing boy’s story language and their imagination and to encourage a love of reading.
+An annual Bed Time Story Session is held when boys (in their pyjamas) and their parents come and enjoy early evening stories, milk and cookies!
 An initiative designed to encourage reading at home.

 Gentle writing tasks - such as taking a customer order in the role play area or writing signs for the dinosaur museum, provide subtle ways to encourage boys to write.
 French is introduced in Reception and continued through Years 1 and 2.
-Lessons are delivered through songs, rhymes and games and led by a specialist teacher.
+Lessons are delivered through songs, rhymes and games.
 This gentle introduction to the French language encourages an understanding and appreciation of different cultures and languages from a young age.